Auste1989/metis_projects/Student_Grade_Prediction/MVP_Summary.md

 **- It is likely you will have to group certain similar professions together to reduce the number of categorical values in the data.**
 *I won't be using all the features in my modelling, but I will only know which ones I'll use after the analysis*
 **- You have very few "real" numerical features to work with.
 Explore the data and make reasonable assumptions on which columns have hard numbers and which have been encoded to some numerical value.**
 *Do I have to have many numerical values?
 Is having encoded / dummified variables an issue?
 What could my problems be if I use many encoded values and only 2 or 3 numerical ones?*

+### Data analysis

+* Figured out the hyper-parameters for 7 different models :thumbsup:
+* Compared all the models with their best hyper-parameters (Random Forest did the best on Cross Validation comparing AUC score and second best in precision) :thumbsup:
+* Random Forest was showing signs of overfitting initially, but after adding min_samples_leaf limit to 3, the score improved.
+* Need to do forward feature selection (**15 features left**) :thumbsup:
+  1. Failures
+  2. Discipline
+  3. Absences
+  4. Going out
+  5. Willingness to Pursue Higher Education
+  6. Father's education
+  7. Studying time
+  8. Family relationship
+  9. Weekend alcohol consumption
+  10. Mother's education
+  11. Health
+  12. Free time
+  13. Age
+  14. Whether paying for school or not
+  15. Living in the city or not
+* Oversamping (using Random, SMOTE and ADASYN) did not help (proved with Random Forest and Naive Bayes (Bernoulli)) :thumbsdown: :confused:
+* Final precision score on the test set was **~0.86**, final AUC score was **~0.67**
+### The final analysis has shown that:
+  1. As the Study Time increases, ceteris paribus, so does the probability to Pass, but it does so with diminishing returns
+  2. As the previous failures increase, ceteris paribus, the probability to Pass drops dramatically
+  3. The better educated are student's parents, the more likely they are to Pass
+  4. The most interesting finding was that the probability to Pass peaks at the average level of Free Time / Going Out / Weekend Alcohol consumption, ceteris paribus